 The Embassy of Cornwall and the Isles of Scilly.

-A cool and welcoming home from home in London for business people to relax, meet and promote their businesses, together with the cultural and economic interests of Cornwall and the Isles of Scilly.
+Our aim is to create a cool and welcoming home from home in London for Members to relax, meet and promote their businesses, together with the cultural and economic interests of Cornwall and the Isles of Scilly.
 Please find below a list of our FAQ's.

 Thanks to the 400+ Cornish Businesses who participated in the recent survey, and to PFA Research who did such a fantastic job.
 The insight is helping us with the process of seeking initial financial backing, which we will keep you abreast of over the forthcoming months.
 The respondents were from a wide range of sectors and business sizes, with only 28% having heard of the idea of a Cornish Embassy so far.
 In summary;